Are you getting laser hair removal for the first time and don’t know how to prepare? That’s totally fine!

 - Make sure all the excess hair from the labia and perianal area has been removed.

 - Wear loose clothes for your treatment.
 Make sure your underwear is not too tight.

 - Avoid caffeine.
 It can increase your sensitivity.

-- Some of our clients find chewing gum during the treatment helpful 🙂
+- Some of our clients find chewing gum during treatment helpful.

-- Try to schedule the treatment the week before of the week after your period
+- Try to schedule the treatment the week before or the week after your period

 - Most importantly, relax, you’re in safe hands.

 On the day of your treatment, it is important that you are at the clinic on time so your session can be completed on time.

 Your clinician will welcome you to the treatment room.
 Here you will have full privacy whilst getting ready for your session.

 You will need to undress the parts that you are having the laser treatment.
 Your clinician will provide you with towels to cover yourself where and when necessary.